abdullahmunir24/SavorySmart/README.md

 Features

-User Authentication
+User Authentication:

 Users can sign up and log in to the website to access personalized features.
 User profiles store information about their favorite recipes and contributions.

-Recipe Search
+Recipe Search:

 Easily search for recipes by food name or ingredient.
 Get quick access to a wide variety of culinary creations.

-Recipe Display
+Recipe Display:

 View detailed recipe information, including preparation time, servings, and cooking instructions.
 Explore nutritional information to make informed choices.

-Ingredient Information
+Ingredient Information:

 Access comprehensive ingredient information, including details, substitutions, and culinary tips.

-Nutritional Analysis
+Nutritional Analysis:

 Get insights into the nutritional content of recipes, helping you make healthier choices.

-Customizable Meals
+Customizable Meals:

 Tailor recipes to your preferences, adjusting serving sizes and ingredient quantities.
 API Integration